 But what if we told you that you didn’t have to be an advanced yogi to do an arm balance?

 Prepare for your mind to be blown.
-We have faith in you.
-And you can do it.
 Just follow these top six tips, and you’ll be on your hands in no time.

-1. Start with Wrist Flexibility
+1. Start With Wrist Flexibility

-This may come as no shock to you, but your wrists aren’t built for arm balance poses, so you’ll have to improve the flexibility of this joint, according to Yoga Journal.
+This may come as no shock to you, but your wrists weren’t exactly built for arm balance poses, so you’ll have to improve the flexibility of this joint, according to Yoga Journal.
 Warm up your wrists for about five minutes, working on the full range of motion (forward, back, side to side).
 You can do this by making circle motions and/or get into tabletop position leaning forward and back with your hands turned in and out.

-2. Think About the Steps
+2. Think Step-By-Step

-3. Find Your Center of Balance
+3. Find Your Centre Of Balance

 4. Engage Your Core

-5. Do more Push-ups
+5. Do More Push-Ups

-Get your upper body prepped for arm balances with push-ups, says popsugar.com.
+Get your upper body prepped for arm balances with push-ups, says Popsugar.com.
 Poses lie Crow require a strong upper body, making push-ups the perfect training exercise.
 You can modify, starting on your knees or against the wall, but it’s important to progress.

-6. Get a Spotter
+6. Get A Spotter

 Grab a partner.
 You’re going to need them, especially if this is your first attempt at an arm balance.
-They can help lift you up into position, recommends fitknitchick.com.
+They can help lift you up into position, recommends Fitknitchick.com.
 But if you’re learning to do handstands, you can use a wall for support.